D. & J. Fowler Ltd.: Manufacturing

-When the South Australian Government adopted a protectionist policy around 1880, the management of D. & J. Fowler, Limited, decided to begin manufacturing groceries.
+When the South Australian Government adopted a protectionist policy around 1880, the management of D. & J. Fowler Limited, decided to begin manufacturing groceries.

 Around 1882 Fowlers contracted farmers in the south-east of South Australia to grow chicory, which would be used to make "Lion" brand coffee and chicory essence.

 They built the "Paou Chung Factory" on King William Road, and in 1883 their "Paou Chung" brand was the first packaged tea marketed in South Australia.
 Their best-selling line, "Amgoorie" tea, followed much later, in 1896.

 Around 1885 John H. M. Hawkes was appointed manager of the manufacturing side of their Adelaide business, with a staff of eight.

 They took over Barnfield & Turner's "London Condiment Company" at Phillis Street Maylands and H. B. Hanton's in Fullarton, renamed it the "Lion Preserving Company" and expanded their range of canned fruits, jams and pickles.
 A new factory for "Lion" canned fruit was set up at Nuriootpa (later sold to R. McEwin and Sons of "Glen Ewin" fame).
 They took over the factory of Henry Harford (c.
 1834 – 7 July 1886) in Mill Street, Adelaide, which became the Lion Confectionery Works.

-They took over the bankrupt Adelaide Milling Company's flour mill in 1895, the Robur Tea Company (1931) and its subsidiary the Oriental Tea Company, Adelaide Bottle Company (1912) and many others.
+They took over the bankrupt Adelaide Milling Company's flour mill in 1895, Adelaide Bottle Company (1912), the Robur Tea Company (1928), and many others.

 Other items they produced were "Maori" and "Clan" brands of oatmeal.

 In 1888 a fish preserving factory was set up in Port Lincoln, but was relinquished three years later, having found the unreliability of supply made the business unworkable.

 "Lion Factory"

 A new building, the "Lion Factory", where their "Lion" brand of self-raising flour and other goods were packaged, was opened on North Terrace in 1907.

-The building was refurbished and converted in the 1980s and early 1990s, to be used as a music venue and arts centre. the building has been known as the Lion Arts Centre since 1992.
+The building was refurbished and converted in the 1980s and early 1990s, to be used as a music venue and arts centre, and in 1992 renamed the Lion Arts Centre.